sergiotvidal/moduloJavascript/README.md

 dia4: Operators / Comma / Comparaciones / Casos especiales / Mostrar datos / Condiciones y condiciones ternarias

-dia5: If else / Or || / And && / Not ! / Bucles: while, do-while, for, continue
+dia5: If else / Or || / And && / Not ! / Bucles: while, do-while, for, continue / Contadores

 Semana 2